ncatlab/nlab-content/pages/6090.md

 The "Bootstrap property" is then the following heuristic idea, which is included in the above formal relations:

-* The particles and interactions which emerge as the spectrum of the S-matrix from the scattering of states, including their binding together into bound states, should be the same spectrum of particles that come in as in-states.
+* The particles and interactions which emerge as the spectrum of the S-matrix from the scattering of states, including their binding together into bound states, should be the same spectrum of particles that come in ias in-states.

 This is a heuristic idea, because it is only saying that the S-matrix is consistent, and the formal consistency relations are those above.
 But the bootstrap was a slogan that implied that all the consistency conditions were not yet discovered, and there might be more.